mahmud624683/32-bit-MIPS-Processor-without-pipelining/README.md

  The instruction set will be 32-bit and compatible with R-format, load operation, store operation, branch and unconditional jump.

- The six students will form 3 sub-group.
-Initially, One sub-group will work on ALU and Register, another group on Instruction memory and Data memory and the third group on the control circuit design.
-After finishing their respective job all the sub-group will work as one group and integrate the whole design.

- The MIPS module (Processor module) must be designed only using synthesizeable Verilog code.
-Proper commenting throughout the code will be given positive marks.
+ The MIPS module (Processor module) is designed only using synthesizeable Verilog code.

- Although traditional MIPS architecture has 32 registers reserved for proper functionality, for the design purpose only $t0 - $t8 registers are required with 5-bit addressing i.e 5’b00000 corresponding to $s0 and 5’b01000 corresponding to $t8. With 32-bit addressing, the data memory has a size of 4Gb.
+ Although traditional MIPS architecture has 32 registers reserved for proper functionality, for the design purpose only $t0 - $t8 registers are required with 5-bit addressing i.e 5’b00000 corresponding to $s0 and 5’b01000 corresponding to $t8. With 32-bit addressing, the data memory has a size of 128KB.
 For project demonstration, only the first 32 word memories could be initialized to zero.